 However, Whoop gives us a ‘Readiness’ Score.
 But where is the comparator for that?
-A: There isn’t one that we could easily agree on because each vendor has its own algorithms and readiness scores.
+A: There is no accepted industry standard definition because each vendor has its own algorithms and readiness scores.

 Then we might ask.
 “What is Strain?“.
 Those of us familiar with HR Zones and TRIMP could come up with a definition of strain but heart rate zones vary from person to person and could themselves vary based on your fatigue state or whether you’ve just used stimulants like caffeine.
 Some of those factors are unknowable.

 Then we might want to compare wrist-based optical heart rate with a lab-standard HR chest strap.
 The wrist is an AWFUL position to capture heart rate during exertion so it will be prone to the vagaries of your exercise or the environments you train in – exactly the same is true for Garmin & Apple sensors!

 Beware.
 Every single competitor product when worn on the wrist for Crossfit is inaccurate to some degree…Apple, Garmin…all of them.
 On the wrist, Whoop’s recording accuracy is no different.
 It’s the same for all sports that require a lot of wrist movement.

 Most competitors’ optical heart rate monitors, including Garmin & Fitbit, are inaccurate to some degree.
 Whether reviewers & ambassadors tell you Whoop 4.0 is accurate or inaccurate, the simple truth is that it is probably as accurate as the competition.